-In recent years oil pulling has reemerged in the field of holistic health.
-In the midst of my Lyme disease battle, two of my doctors recommended I start oil pulling with coconut oil.
-They said it should help with detoxing, and especially because I had mercury fillings in my mouth.
-Mercury is toxic, so they urged me to have the fillings removed, which I did.
+Yes!
+In recent years the practice has reemerged in the field of holistic health.
+In the midst of my struggles with untreated Lyme disease, two of my doctors recommended I start.
+They said it should help with detoxing, especially because I had mercury fillings.
+Mercury is toxic, so they suggested I have the fillings removed, which I eventually did.

 This post contains affiliate links.
 And you can read our Affiliate Policy here.

 - Delicious One Pot Recipe For Beef Burrito Skillet – Quick And Easy

 - How I Lost Over 6 Pounds In A Month Eating My Favorite Foods Without Exercise

 - 20 Benefits Of Kettlebell Workouts And How To Do Kettlebell Swings

 - 100+ Fitness Motivation Quotes That Will Inspire You To Work Out

 - 10 Healthy Breakfast Ideas To Kick Off Your Morning